ahmed-fayyaz-dev/rn-boiler-expo44/README.md

  - Also you can add custom Middle wares too see middleware/otheMiddleWares
  - Custom Drawer also With Custom Drawer Item List so you have full control over Drawer / or you can just import and add <DrawerItemList ...props/> under Drawer Scroll
  - React Dot Env for accessing .env files
  - Absolute Imports.
-Add your absolute imports aliases under "moduleResolver" in "babel.config.js"
+Add your absolute imports aliases under "moduleResolver" in "babel.config.js" also in "config.json"
+ - Imports Order Sorting
  - Expo Application Services Ready project (after you initializes EAS)
  - Added Many Custom Components "Custom Text/ Custom Buttons / Fabs ..."